 Learn from the Past and Frame the Future with a History Degree

 Students interested in pursuing a bachelor of history degree will have many options for their future career including government, archives, museums, historical research, and scholarly associations.
-A bachelor’s degree in History enables students to combine their studies with a number of minors to further enhance career options.
+A History degree enables students to combine their studies with a number of minors to further enhance career options.
 For example, recent graduates have combined their major in History with Art History, English, and other Social Science fields, such as Criminal Justice.

 Preparing students for graduate study, our history degree helps students develop critical thinking, analytical, research, writing, and foreign language skills.
 The projected growth for historian jobs will grow by 3 percent over the next decade.

-- History careers span several disciplines
+- A History degree leads students to careers in several disciplines

 - Provides students with strong analytical, research, writing, and foreign language skills

-- Enhanced career options with minor
+- Enhanced career options with a minor

 - Transferable Skills